teome/keyphrases/README.md

 - Sentence containing the word/phrase
 - The file the phrase and sentence was found in

+The HTML can be opened and viewed in any modern web browser, e.g. `Chrome`.

 ## Libraries

 - Under the hood [spacy](https://spacy.io) is used for a lot of the text processing.